 It all starts with a handshake.
 Though these days, it’ll probably be a virtual one through a remote video chat.

-A representative from the company, usually the business development manager, will reach out to you to set up the first call.
+A representative from the fitness app development company, usually the business development manager, will reach out to you to set up the first call.
 This is a chance for you to vet the company and for the company to learn about your idea.
-The business development manager should ask you questions about your business plan, release strategy, end goals and provide you with an independent view of the project.
+The business development manager should ask you questions about your business plan, release strategy, and end goals and provide you with an independent view of the project.

 Here’s an excellent opportunity for you to ask questions.
 When you’re developing a digital product, you’re not just working with a “gun-for-hire,” you’re establishing a long-term partnership.
 Make sure to ask questions that will help you decide if they’re the company to partner with.